PizzArt/while-true/README.md

-# ld-47
+# For LD47
-we are jamming, hoping it's gonna be better this time around
+We are jamming, hoping it's gonna be better this time around.

+Update: i guess